ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 SYS_COMPANION: add 1500000 baud to metadata & increase the data rate
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:Hard-coded-timing
 ### Keyword
 increase
 ### Note
+Mavlink bandwidth increased from 10000 to 140000.

 ## Commit #584
 ### Hash